 If taking on the responsibility of a dog full time is not something you can do at the moment, or you can’t afford to shoulder all the potential expenses, would you consider fostering?
 Shelters and rescue groups are in desperate need of foster homes, and you can choose the length of time you’re available, even becoming a permanent foster carer.
 What’s great is how many shelters and groups help with the bills.
 This article on Why You Should Foster an Old Dog has all the information you need.

-Why you should adopt a senior dog – conclusion
+Why you should consider adopting an old dog – conclusion

 I guess you can see how much I love old dogs, and why I encourage everyone to consider welcoming one into their home.
-If it’s not for you, and I understand it may not be, why not consider donating to a senior dog rescue group.
+If it’s not for you, and I understand it may not be, what about supporting a senior dog rescue group?
 They could always use financial donations or supplies to help them with the lifelong care of their residents.

 Have you adopted a senior dog?
 Drop by my Facebook page and like and share your stories, photos, advice and questions.